true

 population of organisms

-A community of at least two different species, living in a particular area.
+A multi-species collection of organisms of at least two different species, living in a particular area.
 Must have at least two populations of different species as members.

 ecological community